str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 You are allowed **two submissions every thirty minutes**.

-This assignment is due on Gradescope on **September 22nd, 2019 by 11:59PM UTC-12 (Anywhere on Earth)**.
 The deliverable for the assignment is a 'submission.py' file with all the functions/methods completed.

 **In your Gradescope submission history, you can mark a certain submission as 'Active'.**